-Yes, that’s right; they do very much exist indeed.
+Yes, that’s right; they do very much exist, indeed.
 How exciting, right?
-As mentioned before, we were amazed when we found out compostable nappies exist.
-We gave up hope after reading an article from a composter in Australia explaining that nappy brands give misleading information to try selling their nappies labeled them as compostable.
-Still, he states that there are no nappies in Australia eligible for composting.
+As mentioned before, we were amazed when we discovered compostable nappies exist.
+We gave up hope after reading an article from a composter in Australia explaining that nappy brands give misleading information to try selling their nappies labelled as compostable.
+Still, he states that no nappies in Australia are eligible for composting.

 He also mentioned that commercial composters don’t have to accept compostable nappies as they contain human waste.
-However, he points out that the composter has the right to refuse nappies containing human waste.
+However, he points out that the composter can refuse nappies containing human waste.

 However, we understand what this composter is saying, and his point of view as a composter is understandable; we learned that the information seems somehow not wholly accurate.